Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 The Order of Encampment and Dispatch

 The Numbers chapter ten account also gives the order of dispatch of the priesthood.
 The priesthood was dispersed between each of the sets of tribes.
-It is a valuable note that the Ark of the Covenant carried by the Levites (Moses, Aaron, and sons) were technically the first to move even before the first tribe Judah.
+It is a helpful note that the Ark of the Covenant carried by the Levites (Moses, Aaron, and sons) were technically the first to move forward, even before the first tribe was dispatched.

-The Ark was a symbol of God's presence and is noted three times in concert with this wilderness tabernacle journeying.
+The Ark symbolizes God's presence and is noted three times in concert with this wilderness Tabernacle journeying.

 The Lord your God, who goes before you, He will fight for you, according to all He did for you in Egypt before your eyes, and in the wilderness where you saw how the Lord your God carried you, as a man carries his son, in all the way that you went until you came to this place.’